jalefkowit/virtualpress/README.md

 * [VirtualBox](https://www.virtualbox.org/)
 * [Vagrant](http://www.vagrantup.com/)

-Any Vagrant-based VM needs to start with a Vagrant "box" file -- a canned image of a base system that Vagrant can use as the starting point for further customization. **By default, these scripts use the official Vagrant image distributed by Ubuntu of the 64-bit version of Ubuntu 20.04 LTS, "Focal Fossa," so you do not need to download or install anything further if you are satisfied with that version.** As of this writing (March 30, 2021) that file is [distributed here](https://app.vagrantup.com/ubuntu/boxes/focal64).
+Any Vagrant-based VM needs to start with a Vagrant "box" file -- a canned image of a base system that Vagrant can use as the starting point for further customization. **By default, these scripts use the official Vagrant image distributed by Ubuntu of the 64-bit version of Ubuntu 22.04 LTS, "Jammy Jellyfish," so you do not need to download or install anything further if you are satisfied with that version.** As of this writing (July 14, 2023) that file is [distributed here](https://app.vagrantup.com/ubuntu/boxes/jammy64).

 If you want to build your VM from a different version or distro, check [Vagrant Cloud](https://app.vagrantup.com/boxes/search) to find a box you wish to use.
 If you wish to use a box other than the default, just install the box (if it's not hosted at Vagrant Cloud) and update the Vagrantfile to point to the particular box you wish to use.